 if Section 17.3(b) hereof is applicable, any rework, modifications or replacement of the Equipment to cause it to comply with the requirements of this Agreement;

-if Section 17.3(b) hereof is applicable, the completion of the Scope of Work and all associated incidental costs, amounts otherwise due Purchaser from Seller pursuant to this Agreement (including but not limited to Liquidated Damages and Takeover Liquidated Damages).
+if Section 17.3(b) hereof is applicable, the completion of the Scope of Work and all associated incidental costs,

+if Section 17.3(a) hereof is applicable, any costs incurred by Purchaser to uninstall the Equipment from the Facility, and

+amounts otherwise due Purchaser from Seller pursuant to this Agreement (including but not limited to Liquidated Damages and Takeover Liquidated Damages).

-The total of items (a) through (d) above shall be referred to as the “Termination Costs”.
+The total of the applicable items (a) through (e) above shall be referred to as the “Termination Costs”.

 Cover Damages»